stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 15 Character Points<br>**Prerequisite:** Powerful Blow<br>**Rage Point Cost:** 2 Points
 When using the Powerful Blow rage power, you can forgo the normal bonus to damage and instead reduce the target’s Strength or Dexterity score by your Strength modifier.
-At the start of its next turn, the target can attempt a Constitution defence check vs. your weapon skill to halve this ability damage.
+At the start of its next turn, the target can attempt a Constitution defence check vs your weapon skill to halve this ability damage.

 ## Cult Totem, Lesser